Our Favorite Wedding Traditions From 50 Cultures and Religions Around the World

 39. Persian Wedding Traditions

-When thinking about unique wedding traditions around the world, it's important not to overlook Persian and Iranian weddings.
-At traditional Persian weddings, there is an elaborate spread laid out at the ceremony known as the Sofreh Aghd.
-It is a table laden with many symbolic items that each bring certain meaning to the nuptials.
+When thinking about wedding ceremony traditions around the world that stand out, it's important to look at Persian and Iranian weddings.
+At traditional Persian weddings, sofreh aghd involves an elaborate spread laid on a table for ceremonial purposes.
+It is a table laden with many symbolic items that bring specific meaning to the nuptials.

 40. Polish Wedding Traditions

-One unique Polish wedding tradition is the practice of the couple's parents gifting them bread and salt during the wedding ceremony to represent prosperity and bitterness.
-Additionally, an unveiling sometimes happens during the reception where a group of women encircles the bride and her mother removes her veil to symbolize her entrance into womanhood.
+One Polish wedding tradition is the practice of the couple's parents gifting them bread sprinkled with salt during the wedding ceremony to represent prosperity and bitterness.
+Also, an unveiling sometimes happens during the reception to symbolize the bride's entrance into womanhood.

 41. Protestant Wedding Traditions

-Traditional Protestant Christian weddings differ based on denomination, however, many of them will include the reading of Scripture passages and communion.
-Some couples may also choose to light a unity candle to mark their coming together in marriage.
+Traditional Protestant weddings differ based on denomination, however, many of them will include the reading of scripture passages and communion.
+Some couples may also light a unity candle to mark their coming together in marriage.

 42. Puerto Rican Wedding Traditions

-Like other wedding traditions and customs around the world, Puerto Rican wedding traditions are beautiful and rooted in rich history.
+Like other wedding traditions around the world, Puerto Rican customs are rooted in rich history.
 Most Puerto Rican weddings are Catholic and follow protocols set forth by the Catholic church.
-At the wedding reception, get ready for a lot of dancing and signing.
+At the wedding reception, get ready to put on your dancing shoes and sing your heart out.

 43. Romanian Wedding Traditions